ruoyus/ML_Conf_PaperList/NeuriPS_20.md

 Link: https://arxiv.org/abs/2006.08518

 [A Group-Theoretic Framework for Data Augmentation](https://arxiv.org/pdf/1907.10905.pdf) Shuxiao Chen, Edgar Dobriban, Jane H Lee

 [Is normalization indispensable for training deep neural networks?](https://papers.nips.cc/paper/2020/file/9b8619251a19057cff70779273e95aa6-Paper.pdf)
 Jie Shao · Kai Hu · Changhu Wang · Xiangyang Xue · Bhiksha Raj

+Wed
+22:15 – 22:30 CST
+2 - Oral: Entropic Optimal Transport between Unbalanced Gaussian Measures has a Closed Form Hicham Janati, Boris Muzellec, Gabriel Peyré, Marco Cuturi

+22:30 – 22:45 CST
+3 - Oral: Acceleration with a Ball Optimization Oracle Yair Carmon, Arun Jambulapati, Qijia Jiang, Yujia Jin, Yin Tat Lee, Aaron Sidford, Kevin Tian Consider an oracle which takes a point x and returns the minimizer of a convex function f in an l_2 ball of radius r around x.

+22:30 – 22:45 CST
+3 - Oral: Training Generative Adversarial Networks with Limited Data Tero Karras, Miika Aittala, Janne Hellsten, Samuli Laine, Jaakko Lehtinen, Timo Aila

+23:10 – 23:20 CST
+6 - Spotlight: GAIT-prop: A biologically plausible learning rule derived from backpropagation of error Nasir Ahmad, Marcel A. J. van Gerven, Luca Ambrogioni Traditional backpropagation of error, though a highly successful algorithm for learning in artificial neural network models, includes features which are biologically implausible for learning in real neural circuits.
+An alternative called target propagation proposes to solve this implausibility by using a top-down model of neural activity to convert an error at the output of a neural network into layer-wise and plausible ‘targets’ for every unit.
+These targets can then be used to produce weight updates for network training.
+However, thus far, target propagation has been heuristically proposed without demonstrable equivalence to backpropagation.
+Here, we derive an exact correspondence between backpropagation and a modified form of target propagation (GAIT-prop) where the target is a small perturbation of the forward pass.
+Specifically, backpropagation and GAIT-prop give identical updates when synaptic weight matrices are orthogonal.
+In a series of simple computer vision experiments, we show near-identical performance between backpropagation and GAIT-prop with a soft orthogonality-inducing regularizer.
+想法: 对target prop (ADMM)做 spectrum control; maybe worth a paper.

 ### NeurIPS'20 Spotlight